microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 - `value`: the rule is to check if the raw data violate the criteria.

   For example, if the criteria are `lambda x:x>0`, the rule is that if the raw data is larger than the 0, it should be defective.

+- `multi_rules`: the rule is to check if the combined results of multiple previous rules and metrics violate the criteria.

+  For example, if the criteria are 'lambda label:True if label["rule4"]+label["rule5"]>=2 else False', the rule is that if the sum of labeled metrics in rule4 and rule5 is larger than 2, it should be defective.

 `Tips`: you must contain a default rule for ${benchmark_name}/return_code as the above in the example, which is used to identify failed tests.